 What is Sleep Apnea?

 With daily stress, jam-packed schedules, and excessive blue light from computers and TV screens, getting a good night’s sleep is hard enough without adding apnea to the mix.
-Yet, 18% of the general population suffer nonetheless.
-Many of those people, though, don’t address the issue and don’t get the help they need.
+Yet, 18% of the general population suffer from sleep apnea nonetheless.
+Many of those people, however, don’t address the issue and don’t seek the help they need.
+At our Wilmington, DE dental office, we emphasize the importance of diagnosing and treating sleep apnea to improve overall health and well-being.

 All in all, this airway blockage forces your brain to wake up over and over again in the middle of the night.
 This constant restlessness prohibits a good night’s sleep and doesn’t allow you to get the REM sleep that your body and brain need to function throughout the day.